 In 2010, the ACA began allowing young adults to remain on their parents’ health plans until age 26.
 This provision – along with the expansion of Medicaid and premium subsidies in the health insurance exchanges – has resulted in a sharp decline in the number of young adults without health insurance.
-A Commonwealth Fund analysis found that 31.5 percent of people age 18-24 were uninsured in 2010.
-That had dropped to 18.9 percent by early 2014.
+According to US Census data, 22.1 percent of people aged 19-25 were uninsured in 2013, and that had fallen to 13.1 percent by 2016.

 Johanna Jarcho, Ph.D, is a postdoctoral fellow at the National Institute of Mental Health.
 She explains that “the vast majority of mental health disorders do emerge during one’s adolescence or early 20s.”
 With the drop in the uninsured rate for young adults, treatment for mental health and addiction problems is much more within reach for this demographic than it was prior to the ACA.

 But it’s not just young adults who have gained health insurance as a result of the ACA.
 From 2010 to 2016, the number of Americans without health insurance fell by 20 million people.
 A 2013 University of Minnesota study found that people with mental health problems are disproportionately represented among the uninsured.
 The ACA’s success in decreasing the uninsured rate means that a significant number of previously uninsured people with mental health problems have been able to obtain health insurance that covers mental health care.